-As part of the background reports prepared for this development, the applicant engaged the services of a traffic consultant to assess the impact of traffic on the adjacent road network (copy attached).
+As part of the background reports prepared for this development, the applicant engaged the services of a traffic consultant to assess the impact of traffic on the adjacent road network.
 The conclusion of the study indicates that all study area intersections are forecasted to operate at acceptable levels of service.
-Further, the study concluded that no left-turn lane improvements are warranted.